 Should you decide to use any of my work, please give proper credit and link back to my site if possible.

 Don’t hesitate to shoot me a message if:

 - you have any suggestions and/or recommendations about pretty much anything

 - you are an artist wanting to collaborate for a film, book, music, etc

 - you are a brand or business wanting to work with me (or sponsor me)

 - you are feeling a bit off today, and you want to talk to someone

 I’ve deactivated/deleted my social media accounts since the pandemic happened.
 Seriously, no one has heard from me except for about three friends for the past year!
 As much as I’d like to share my day-to-day with you, I’m taking a sweet time off the grid.
-Please do email me at email@example.com if you want to reach out (or just use the contact form below, but it might be a little delayed)—I’d love to hear from you!
+Please do email me at firstname.lastname@example.org if you want to reach out (or just use the contact form above, but it might be a little delayed)—I’d love to hear from you!